toshvelaga/wavvy-clean/README.md

 # Wavvy

-Wavvy is full stack software project that allows users to host podcasts.
+Wavvy is a full stack software project that allows users to host podcasts.
+Software allows users to manage their podcasts and episodes, create an RSS feed for itunes/spotify, and create a personalized website to share social media links.
+Software is in dark mode by default.

+## Tech/framework used

-Frontend tech stack: CRA, React JS, CSS, Redux, React Router, React Icons
+Frontend tech stack:

+- create-react-app
+- React JS
+- CSS,
+- Redux,
+- React Router,
+- React Icons

-Backend tech stack: Node, Express, PostgresSQL, Nodemailer, AWS,
+Backend tech stack:

-In the root directory create a .env file with the values from env.txt
+- Node
+- Express
+- PostgresSQL,
+- Nodemailer,
+- AWS SDK,

 Toast Notifications: https://jossmac.github.io/react-toast-notifications/